Opportunity Cost Calculator for Major Purchases

 When should I consider opportunity cost for a purchase?

 You should consider opportunity cost for any significant financial decision, especially those involving large sums of money or assets that depreciate.
-This includes buying a new car, undertaking a major home renovation, purchasing high-end electronics, or even choosing an expensive vacation.
-By evaluating what else that money could do, you make more financially prudent decisions, potentially redirecting funds towards wealth-building investments.
+This includes buying a new car, undertaking a major home renovation, purchasing high-end electronics, or choosing an expensive vacation.
+The calculator's insights panel helps you see the per-dollar impact and cost breakdown.